-A hardware reset will set all bits in this register to "0" except for the Extended Programmable Outputs which are unknown until written to and bits 5 to 11 which must be written with zeroes, but are "don't cares" when read.
+A hardware reset will set all bits in this register to "0" except for the Extended Programmable Outputs which are unknown until written to.
 A software reset will not affect any bits in this register.
 This register should only be written to when the SONIC-T is in software reset (the RST bit in the Command Register is set).